 Genesis Pregnancy Support provides assistance to pregnant women in difficult circumstances.
 Some have been abandoned by their families or partners, are homeless, escaping domestic violence, or in severe financial crisis.
 Details on what and how to donate can be found here.

-Pregnancy Assist in Perth provides support to pregnant women in situtations of poverty, suffering, distress, misfortune, destitution and poverty, and accept donations of basic goods needed from birth – 6 months.
+Pregnancy Assist in Perth provides support to pregnant women in situations of poverty, suffering, distress, misfortune, destitution, and poverty, and accept donations of basic goods needed from birth – 6 months.
 A full list can be found here.

 Esther’s House supports pregnant women who are in need of help for a number of reasons, including women going through relationship breakups, family violence or homelessness.
 Donations of good quality, new and used baby items and maternity clothing can be made

 Information on what can be donated and how can be found here.

 Tassie Mums is a not for profit volunteer-based group passionate about providing essential items to babies and children in need.
 They collect donations of new and pre-loved baby and children’s clothing and other small items through donation bins which are supported by local individuals, schools and businesses.
 There are 6 drop-off points in Tasmania (view them here); more information on what can be donated can be found here.

 Uplift Project will take your old maternity bras (plus regular bras, crop tops etc) and send them to women in developing countries who would otherwise be unable to afford one.
 See here for collection points.